kubevirt/community/committee-steering/charter.md

 Additional information on the Tech Lead role can be found in [technical-lead.md]; within the [Chair & TL Contributor Documentation].

-#### Subproject Lead

-**Note:** This is a generalized high-level description of the role, and the specifics of the subproject lead role's responsibilities and related processes *MUST* be defined for individual SIGs or subprojects.
-The process for becoming an Subproject Lead should be defined in the SIG charter of the SIG owning the subproject.

-Subproject Leads are the technical authority for a subproject in the Kubernetes project.
-They *MUST* have demonstrated both good judgement and responsibility towards the health of that subproject.

-- Number: 2+
-- Membership tracked in [sigs.yaml] via *subproject.leads* entry and scoped to a subproject
-- *MUST* set technical direction and make or approve design decisions for their subproject - either directly or through delegation
-- *MUST* mentor and guide approvers, reviewers, and contributors to the subproject.
-- *MUST* maintain components, review, shepherd and approve proposals for enhancing areas owned by the subproject
-- *MUST* actively participate in triaging issues and reviewing PRs
-- *SHOULD* be an escalation point for technical discussions and decisions in the subproject
-- *SHOULD* set milestone priorities or delegate this responsibility
-- *SHOULD* ensure a healthy process for discussion and decision making is in place.
-- *MAY* make decisions to resolve conflicts

-#### Subproject Owner

-- *Optional if and only if Subproject Leads are defined for the subproject*
-  - Number: 2+
-  - Membership tracked in [sigs.yaml] via links to OWNERS files
-  - *If no Subproject Leads are defined for the subproject, the Subproject Owners will be responsible for the same duties.*
-- Scoped to a subproject defined in [sigs.yaml]
-- *MUST* actively participate in triaging issues and reviewing PRs
-- *SHOULD* mentor and guide contributors of the subproject
-- *SHOULD* help the subproject leads (if defined) in their responsibilities

 #### All Leads